 Most Small Businesses Not Required to Provide Health Insurance

-Starting in January 2014, businesses with fifty or more full-time workers (or the equivalent in part-time workers) will be required to provide health insurance for their employees.
+Starting last January, businesses with fifty or more full-time workers (or the equivalent in part-time workers) will be required to provide health insurance for their employees.
 This is the so-called “employer mandate.”

 Employers who meet this criterion and do not provide coverage for workers will face tax penalties that are triggered when employees turn to a state health insurance exchange to purchase coverage on their own.
 Companies that provide employees with especially rich health insurance benefits (“Cadillac plans”) will be required to pay an extra tax.

 However, the vast majority of small businesses today have substantially fewer than 50 full-time workers and will be exempt from the employer mandate when it comes into effect.
 Like today, they will be free to provide health insurance to workers or not.
 And they will not face any tax penalties for not providing coverage.

 Small businesses that do opt to provide health insurance may be eligible for special tax deductions.
 If you’re a business owner with no more than 25 employees and the average annual wages you pay them are less than $50,000, you may be able to deduct up to 50% of the amount you contribute towards employees’ monthly premiums.
 Talk to your accountant to learn more.

 Also this year, owners of small and mid-sized business (with 100 or fewer workers) will be able to turn to government-sponsored online health insurance exchanges where they can get quotes from competing health insurance companies and enroll in the plan that best meets their needs and budget.

 Help for Workers without Employer-based Coverage